Ilan Shor: Corruption

 In 2015, Shor was arrested on charges of money laundering and misappropriation of funds.
 Corruption investigators allege that Shor legalized more than $335 million of the stolen billion.

-In June 2015, while under house arrest, he registered as a candidate in the mayoral election of Orheev, Moldova's fifth-largest city.
+In June 2015, while under house arrest, he registered as a candidate in the mayoral election of Orhei, Moldova's fifth-largest city.
 He was released to participate in the election campaign and won the election in the first round.
 After that, prosecutors did not set preventive measures against him.
 In October 2015, Shor delivered a "confession of guilt".
 He went to the National Anti-Corruption Center (NCAC), and submitted to the prosecutors a 10-page document of "corrupt practices" on the part of former Prime Minister Vlad Filat.
 According to Shor, in exchange for providing various services and favoring Shor's business, Filat received about $250 million from him over the years.
 Based on his testimony, Filat was sentenced to nine years in prison.
 Filat denied any joint business dealings with Ilan Shor.

 In 2023, MP Nesterovski, who had been acting in the interests of Shor's criminal group since March, recruited former MP Arina Spătaru (a member of parliament from 2019 to 2021), to create a new pro-European party that would act in the interests of Ilan Shor.
 Spătaru contacted the Moldovan intelligence services, reporting a financial offer from Shor in exchange for the creation of a controlled pro-European party.
 This was how Moldova learned of Shor's plans to finance several parties at once in local elections.
 According to Spătaru, in a private conversation, Shor admitted to her that the money to finance the parties came from Russia.
 According to political analyst Victor Ciobanu, "for Russia, against the background of the lack of success in the war against Ukraine, it is important to win a geopolitical victory by non-military methods in Moldova," and Shor would help them with this.

 In 2023, after the Chișinău Court of Appeal heard the case, the European Commission called the sentencing of Ilan Shor, leader of the pro-Russian Moldovan Shor party, an important step toward justice and the fight against corruption in Moldova.

 Maia Sandu, President of Moldova, stated that the Victory political bloc, led by Shor, was created from and for corruption.

 The Party of Socialists of the Republic of Moldova (PSRM) has claimed that Shor, using a "clone party", has started a process of massive corruption and bribery of members of the Party of Socialists.
 The party in question is the political party Renaștere ("Renaissance"), which came into the public eye after several Socialist MPs joined it in May 2023.

 Ilan Shor is under EU, Swiss and US sanctions for trying to destabilize the country.